-Mdm.
-Lim Fong Li Janet and Mr. Stephen Poh Yong Meng will be retiring at the forthcoming AGM pursuant to the Company's Constitution.
-Mdm.
-Lim Fong Li Janet and Mr. Stephen Poh Yong Meng being eligible, had each consented to stand for reelection as Directors of the Company at the forthcoming AGM.
+Mr. Chia Seng Hee and Mr. Teo Kian Huat will be retiring at the forthcoming AGM, pursuant to the Company's Constitution.
+Mr. Chia Seng Hee, being eligible, has consented to stand for re-election as Director of the Company at the forthcoming AGM whilst Mr. Teo Kian Huat has expressed his intention not to seek re-election at the forthcoming AGM.